IamRaviTejaG/koyofea-back/README.md

 Contains the backend, written entirely in NodeJS.

 ## Routes
-All the routes are classified into three categories.
+All the routes are classified into the following categories.
 * Base (Endpoint: `/`)
 * Autofill (Endpoint: `/autofill`)
 * Autofill Collections (Endpoint: `/autofill-collections`)